vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

   };
 </script>
 ```
-After importing the `useCart` you need to get proper function and pass the product and quantity of items. `loading` is the object which includes the loading state of the element.
+After importing the `useCart`, you need to get proper function and pass the product and quantity of items. `loading` is the object which includes the loading state of the element.

   * removing an item from a cart and update quantity

 The product in the cart of your application needs to have some kind of remove button, so adding `removeFromCart` function is needed.
-It can be done similarly like other `useCart` properties.
+It can be done similarly to other `useCart` properties.

 ```js
 <template>